Health insurance system in Switzerland

 How to get basic health insurance

-Basic sickness insurance is provided by many public and private insurance companies – you are free to choose.
-Benefits are identical from all providers, but premiums can vary considerably, so shop around (and have a look at www.comparis.ch).
+Basic sickness insurance is provided by many insurance companies – you are free to choose.
+Basic benefits are identical across all providers, but premiums and add-ons can vary considerably, so shop around and find the provider that offers the service you are looking for.

 Note that in Switzerland, sickness insurance will normally not be arranged by your employer.
 You have the responsibility of contacting providers and arranging the insurance yourself.
 Only if your employer has an agreement with a specific insurer and pays part of your premiums (which rarely happens), will you be forced to choose a specific provider.

 Health insurance premiums in Switzerland are not dependent on income, but are calculated based on your personal risk profile.
 However, the Swiss Confederation subsidizes premiums for low-income individuals/families.
-In 2004, the basic insurance premium was around CHF 250/month.
+You can calculate your premium here (German).

 Swiss insurance schemes only cover individuals, not families as in some other European social security schemes.
-You will therefore have to insure each household member, including children.
+You will therefore have to insure each household member separately, including children.

 There are no restrictions on changing insurance companies, although the cancellation period for basic insurance is 3 months.
+You should cancel towards the end of the calender year, though in some cases you can cancel in the middle of the year.
 Before leaving Switzerland, you should cancel your insurance with at least one month’s notice.

 Benefits of the basic insurance scheme